 S13/S13’ and S9.You can Configure

 SCTP Security on supported Palo Alto Networks firewall models

 by creating an SCTP Protection profile, which you attach to a Security

 policy rule for a zone; the SCTP Protection profile enforces the

 A mobile network operator’s most common use cases for SCTP security

-roaming security and RAN security.
-The best practice is for you
+security and RAN security.
+The best practice is for you to configure

 As a best practice, deploy the firewalls in a high availability